Carla L. Lovell

-Since many of Ms. Lovell’s clients are business owners, she frequently advises them with respect to business structure and assists with real estate and other business transactions.
-She also counsels nonprofit entities and tax-exempt organizations in the areas of business formation, tax exemption qualification and compliance, and governance.
+Since many of Carla’s clients are business owners, she frequently advises them regarding business structure and assists with real estate and other business transactions.
+She also counsels nonprofit entities and tax-exempt organizations on business formation, tax exemption qualification and compliance, and governance matters.

 - Member of the Tennessee Probate Study Group of the Tennessee Bar Association

 - Member of the Probate Court, Estate Planning and Tax committees of the Nashville Bar Association